thepeacockproject/StateMachineParser/docs/spec.md

 `$pushunique` is a node with a double purpose:

+-   As an action, it adds the element to the array if it's not already present.
 -   As a condition, it checks if an element is already in an array.
-- As an action, it adds the element to the array if it's not already present.
     -   If the condition is true, it performs the action after finishing the evaluation of the condition.

 It should contain two elements:

 -   `reference` - An array in which you try to push element.
 -   `item` - The element you try to add.

-For *action* use, this will try to push the `item` to `reference`.
+For _action_ use, this will try to push the `item` to `reference`.
 Here's an example:

 ```json5
 // Starting context from definition